jack-avery/rasbot/README.md

 # Modules 📦
 rasbot is designed modularly and allows you to add to the base application easily with *"plug-and-play"*-style extensions.
 You can see some sample modules, **including** built-in functions in the `modules` folder.

-To include a module as part of a command, encompass the module name in `&`, e.g.:
+To include a module as part of a command, encompass the module name in `%`, e.g.:
 ```
-r!cmd add np &np&
+r!cmd add np %np%
 ```

 *For documentation on configuring modules or creating your own, see [this](https://github.com/jack-avery/rasbot/blob/master/modules/README.md).*